 As for the buying/selling procedures of crypto-collateralized stablecoins, smart contracts manage that for the parties involved.
 For example, MakerDAO’ DAI is a fairly well-known stablecoin that has Ethereum behind it.
 So when you lock up your ETH into a smart contract, Dai is generated to your account, while interest is calculated in the form of pooled ether or PETH.
 If you want to get your ETH back, all you have to do is pay Dai in your possession back into that same smart contract along with the interest gathered over time.

-3. Non-Collateralized/ Algorithmic Stablecoins: As you can assume, these stablecoins are uncollateralized, as in they don’t have any reserves backing them up.
+As you can assume, these are uncollateralized, as in they don’t have any reserves backing them up.
 And yet they manage to keep their values stable by mimicking the mechanism working behind an institution like a central bank.
 This is achievable through the use of smart contracts and autonomous, distributed algorithms.
-The network can automatically issue new coins when the price of stablecoins starts to go up and burn existing coins to decrease the coin supply if the price goes down.
+The network can automatically issue new coins when the price starts to go up.
+And it can burn existing coins to decrease the coin supply if the price goes down.

-By doing away with the standard cryptocurrency’s proneness to volatility, stablecoins have undeniably given the average populace a gateway into the world of cryptocurrency, while also bringing the broader financial markets one step closer to implementing virtual currency as the common mode of payment.
+By doing away with the standard cryptocurrency’s proneness to volatility, stablecoins have given the average populace a gateway into the crypto world.
+Simultaneously, they’ve also been bringing the broader financial markets one step closer to implementing virtual currency as the common mode of payment.
 The fact that the transaction charges are the bare minimum is, of course, an added bonus.

 Theoretically, the controlling authorities can take these stablecoins away from users, since the code inside the coins allows the admins to burn or freeze these coins, and also issue more of them when they see fit.
-So essentially, you are putting your faith in the agencies backing up whichever stablecoins you are investing in, and hoping they have your money reserved.
+So essentially, you are putting your faith in the agencies backing up your coins.
+And you’re hoping they have your money reserved.

 For more on cryptocurrency trading, insights into how crypto derivatives work, or really all related concepts, head over to the Delta blog.